Two-Year RN Program

 What if I’m not ready to take college-level English or math classes?

-If you want to participate in the ESSENCE Program but you’re not ready to take college-level English or math, you can take developmental level courses.**
+If you want to participate in the Early College Access Program but you’re not ready to take college-level English or math, you can take developmental level courses.**

-** Please note that the tuition discount given to ESSENCE students does not apply to developmental courses.
+** Please note that the tuition discount given to Early College Access Program students does not apply to developmental courses.